-A member of the House Education and Workforce Committee, Susan believes education is key for us to remain globally competitive and must be the bipartisan issue of our time.
-She’s pushing for a focus on supporting local school districts and teachers, including new funding for early childhood education, grants to recruit and train new teachers and principals, better evaluations, and opportunities for professional development.
-Smart fiscal responsibility shouldn’t adversely impact our students and schools, which is why Susan continues to support funding for crucial education programs like IDEA for disabled children, Impact Aid for military students, and Title I funds for disadvantaged children.
+Today, Susan is pushing for a greater focus on issues of fairness and high-quality standards, including increased access to early education, efforts to make college more affordable and help students pay off their loans, grants to recruit and train new teachers and principals, and opportunities for professional development.
+Smart fiscal responsibility shouldn’t hurt our students and schools, which are directly responsible for our country’s future.
+That is why Susan continues to support funding for crucial education initiatives like pre-k for all, Pell Grants for college students, IDEA for disabled children, Impact Aid for military students, and Title I funds for disadvantaged children.

 No Child Left Behind

-Susan is also a strong advocate for professional development opportunities that offer teachers and principals the feedback and tools they need to grow and to reach their full potential as educators.
-While we need to do more to support hard-working teachers and principals, there needs to be accountability within the education system to ensure our children are learning.
+Susan is also a strong advocate for professional development opportunities that offer teachers and principals the feedback and tools they need to reach their full potential.
+While we need to do more to support hard-working teachers and principals, there should also be constructive accountability in place to ensure our children are learning.

 Susan has also worked hard to make sure student service members have access to higher education by supporting the Post 9/11 GI Benefit and by passing legislation to block student loan fees in the event of deployments.